UPDATED 9 JUNE 2019

 September 2017 saw the publication of Robert Smith's '25 Years of the Diary of Jack The Ripper: The True Facts'.
 Does this book really demonstrate that the diary is a 'genuine Victorian document' as claimed in its advance publicity material?
 My response to the book can be found in Robert Smith and the Maybrick Diary: The False Facts Exposed! along with my response to a critic who posted about this article in JTR Forums entitled False Facts: Response to the Muppets.

-More articles will follow.
+More articles will follow soon.